• Skip to primary navigation

 Snake plants do well with Succulents, Marigolds, Variegated Ivy, Fittonia, Mandevilla plants, and Birds of Paradise.

-Growing plants in groups have its advantages.
+Growing plants in groups has its advantages.
 The plants will physically support each other, provide the required nutrients and shade, and be aesthetically pleasing as well.

 If you have several plants in your garden, planting the ones with similar needs together is a good idea.
 However, if you want to spread your plants around the house, growing them by themselves is fine!